ILIAS-eLearning/ILIAS/src/Refinery/CONTRIBUTING.md

-When contributing to this service, please first discuss the change you wish to make via issue, email, or any other method with the owners of this service before making a change.
+When contributing to this service, please first discuss the change you wish to make via issue, email, or any other method with the coordinators of this service before making a change.

 Please note we have a code of conduct,